 But of course there is a caveat to the Fed and Le Chiffre "overplaying" it in this monumental poker game.
 On that specific matter we will simply quote again Antal Fekete from our July 2014 conversation entitled "Perpetual Motion":

-"Moving back to the important notion of the difference between stocks and flows we do agree with Antal Fekete's take in May 2010 in his article "Hyperinflation or Hyperdeflation" being akin to a Black Hole and the possibility of capital being destroyed thanks to ZIRP (as it is mis-allocated towards speculative endeavors) hence the risk of pushing too far the "Perpetual Motion" experience":
+While Le Chiffre is indeed in the process of trying to mesmerize us once more in December with his astute poker abilities, if bond investors continue to observe Le Chiffre, they will at some point find out his physical tell (A tell in poker is a change in a player's behavior or demeanor that is claimed by some to give clues to that player's assessment of their hand)."Moving back to the important notion of the difference between stocks and flows we do agree with Antal Fekete's take in May 2010 in his article "Hyperinflation or Hyperdeflation" being akin to a Black Hole and the possibility of capital being destroyed thanks to ZIRP (as it is mis-allocated towards speculative endeavors) hence the risk of pushing too far the "Perpetual Motion" experience":

 "Obviously, you need a theory to explain what is happening other than the QTM.
 I have offered such a theory.
 I have called it the Black Hole of Zero Interest.
 When the Federal Reserve (the Fed) is pushing the rate of interest down to zero (insofar as it needs pushing), wholesale destruction of capital is taking place unobtrusively but none the less effectively.
 Deflation is the measure of wealth in the process of self-destruction -- wealth gone for good.
 The Fed is pouring oil on the fire as it is trying to push long-term rates down after it has succeeded in pushing short term rates to zero.
 It merely makes more wealth self-destruct, and it makes the pull of the Black Hole irresistible.But why is it that the inordinate money creation by the Fed is having no lasting effect on prices?
 It is because the Fed can create all the money it wants, but it cannot command it to flow uphill.
 The new money flows downhill where the fun is: to the bond market.
 Bond speculators are having a field day.
 Their bets are on the house: if they lose, the losses will be picked up by the public purse.
 But why does the Fed under-write the losses of the bond speculators?
 What we see is a gigantic Ponzi scheme.
 The Treasury issues the bonds by the trillions, and promises huge risk-free profits to the bond speculators in order to induce them to buy.
 Most speculators believe that the Treasury is not bluffing and they buy.
 Some may believe that the Fed is falsecarding doubts and they sell.
 But every time they do they only see foregone profits.
 What we have here is a rare symbiotic relation between the government and the speculators." - Antal Fekete